 Companies sometimes fall into the culture trap, focusing so much on culture that they end up with a monoculture in which everyone acts and thinks the same.

-At Music Exchange — just like most entrepreneurial companies — we are constantly innovating and testing new ideas, so we place a premium on a unique point of view and willingness to share it.
+At Royalty Exchange — just like most entrepreneurial companies — we are constantly innovating and testing new ideas, so we place a premium on a unique point of view and willingness to share it.

 We look to build an A-Team of people with highly specialized and complimentary skills, rather than a team of generalists who are average at most things and don’t excel in any one.